marcin-jozwikowski/atari-800-dev/AtariBASIC/README.md

 Build task will copy currently open file to h1_drive directory and run Atari800 with a prepared ATR disk image.
 This image loads the copied file via emualted hard-drive.

+## Autostart the program

+* By default build process only loads the program to emulators memory.
+Edit `tools/build.sh` file by uncommenting two `echo` commands to enable program autostart.

 ## Knowledge sources

 * [Basic autorun [PL]](http://www.atari.org.pl/forum/viewtopic.php?id=13898) - detailed instructions on how to make an .atr image with BASIC program autoload.
 One of images presented in this post is a basis of build process.